 The use of hot peppers for pain relief also seems counterintuitive, but science confirms that it works.

 Using these capsaicin-containing products generally offers relief only after several applications.
 The first few applications are likely to sting, but gradually the pain gives way to relief.
-Scientists theorize that the capsaicin works by gradually depleting something called substance P, a neurotransmitter that sends pain signals to the brain.
+Scientists theorize that the capsaicin works by gradually depleting something called substance P (or “SP”), a neurotransmitter that sends pain signals to the brain.

 The temporary inflammation and redness will subside as the capsaicin depletes substance P, and your body should experience less pain in the region.

-Please confer with your healthcare professional before you use capsaicin or hot peppers for any therapeutic purpose.
+Always confer with your healthcare professional before using capsaicin or hot peppers for any therapeutic purpose.

 Make your own capsaicin oil or cream